ShikiSuen/r128x/readme.md

 # r128x, a tool for loudness measurement of files on macOS. #

 Both the GUI version and the CLI version require macOS 14 since v0.7.0 release.
+However, if you want to compile, then Xcode 16.4 and macOS 15 Sequoia is required since v0.8.0 release as the develop environment for r128x-cli app.
+If GUI app, then Xcode 26 and macOS 26 is needed due to the support of icon composer projects.

 > This OS-requirement change is due to some needs of using newer SwiftUI APIs.
 >